JanGorman/AVContentProposal-Sample/README.md

 ---

-And that's pretty much.
-Hope you find it useful.
+That's pretty much it.
+Check out the sample project for details.
+I hope you find it useful.
 If you have any feedback or questions ping me on [Twitter](https://twitter.com/JanGorman).